PayPal Sports Betting Sites

 - Matched welcome bonuses: Most PA online sportsbooks will match your first deposit at 100% rates of up to $500.
 You’ll need to wager this bonus money before it is transferred to your real money account.

-- Risk-free first bet: This is an alternative form of a welcome bonus.
+- First bet bonus credit: This is an alternative form of a welcome bonus.
 Some books return the stake of your first qualifying bet if it loses, up to $100.
 This is usually returned in the form of a fresh bet.

-- Loyalty schemes: If your sportsbook is not rewarding your loyalty with free bets, points collection schemes, and reload bonuses, then you should find one that does.
+- Loyalty schemes: If your sportsbook is not rewarding your loyalty with bonus bets, points collection schemes, and reload bonuses, then you should find one that does.

 - Promotions: This is a broad category that includes standing promos and one-off, event-specific deals.
 Look for a sportsbook that offers regular fresh deals.
 These can consist of parlay insurance, odd boosts for specific events, overtime insurance, and leaderboard-style contests.